ericTsiliacos/portal_node/README.md

 ### Assumes
 - You have git installed
-- Your projcet is using git duet: https://github.com/git-duet/git-duet
+- Your project is using git duet: https://github.com/git-duet/git-duet
 - Node.js

 ### Installation